PhrozenByte/mtasa-debug/README.md

 This means that if you modify the software, you **must** allow any player connected to your MTA server to retrieve the source code of your modified/derivative version of PhrozenByte Debug (e.g. by providing download links).
 To make things easier, we have included a `DOWNLOAD.md` file which is declared as client-side file in the `meta.xml`.
 If you modify the software, you can comply with the condition by changing the download URL in this file.

+To cut a long story short: We recommend you to fork our GitHub repository and push all changes you've made to your fork ([Learn more](https://guides.github.com/activities/forking/)).
+Change the URL in the `DOWNLOAD.md` to your forked GitHub repository and you're ready to go.
+We would love to see if you open a PR to let your improvements flow back into the upstream project - this is called *Contributing* ([Learn more](https://guides.github.com/activities/contributing-to-open-source/)).

 PhrozenByte Debug furthermore adds the `/license` command returning the original copyright and declares the `LICENSE` file as client-side file in the `meta.xml`.
 This also serves the above license terms.

 For the avoidance of doubt: Although the GNU AGPL is a copyleft license, you are *not* required to publish MTA resources (gamemodes, maps or any other kind of resource) using PhrozenByte Debug under the terms of the GNU AGPL. *Using* this resource does *not* "infect" your other resources, they do *not* become derivative works.